moderatorwes/Pre-Launch/README.md

 CSS
 * Open up the CSS folder and click on CSS.css
 * Copy and Paste the code into the CSS tab in ZenDesk
+* Edit line 21 to point to your background image in your Assets folder

 JS
 * Open up the JS folder and click on the JS.fs
 * Copy and Paste the code into the JS tab in ZenDesk
+* Change the image URL to point to your images in your Assets folder

 HTML
 * Open up the HTML folder and click on one of the html files.
 * Copy and Paste the code into Zendesk
 * VERY IMPORTANT - Change the links in the Document Head to point to your Assets folder
+* In the Document Head you will need to point to your jquery.countdownn.min.js file.

 Changing the Countdown Timer